Gathering student feedback to stand out in a crowded marketplace

 The Situation

-In many parts of Canada, colleges and universities can no longer count on the steady domestic supply of 17- and 18-year-olds they once did to fill their enrolments.
-This is especially true in Nova Scotia, where demographic changes and outmigration have led to a shrinking youth population.
-Add in the fact that Nova Scotia has 10 universities and a community college system that offers programs at 13 locations to a provincial population of less than a million, and it’s more important than ever for PSE institutions to position themselves clearly and impactfully in the minds of potential students.
+In many parts of Canada, colleges and universities found themselves competing over a smaller supply of 17- and 18-year-olds for their enrolments.
+This was especially true in Nova Scotia in the 2010s, where demographic changes and outmigration led to a shrinking youth population.
+Add in the fact that Nova Scotia has more than 20 postsecondary campuses serving a provincial population of less than a million, and it’s more important than ever for postsecondary institutions to position themselves clearly and impactfully in the minds of potential students.

-With an enrolment of 2,200 full-time undergraduates, the Halifax-based Mount Saint Vincent University knew that it needed an advertising campaign that would make it stand out from the five other universities located in Halifax, as well as other schools across Nova Scotia and Canada.
+Given its smaller size, the Mount Saint Vincent University (MSVU) knew that it needed an advertising campaign that would make it stand out from the five other universities located in Halifax, as well as other schools across Nova Scotia and Canada.
 It was with this goal in mind that it created its “Small Wonder” advertising campaign.
 But the Mount also knew that it would need reliable research to make sure its message was being heard and was garnering positive responses.

 The Solution